Winner of Slovenia vote hopes to form government by mid-June - KTVZ

 Winner of Slovenia vote hopes to form government by mid-June

-LJUBLJANA, Slovenia (AP) — The winner of Slovenia’s weekend parliamentary election says he hopes to have a new government formed by mid-June.
-Robert Golob met with President Borut Pahor on Tuesday.
-It was Golob’s first public appearance since he tested positive for the coronavirus in the days before Sunday’s vote.
-His liberal-green party, the Freedom Movement, convincingly won the election, defeating the right-wing Slovenian Democratic Party of incumbent Prime Minister Janez Jansa.
-Golob is set to become Slovenia’s next prime minister.
-The former business executive entered politics several months ago and is expected to form a coalition government with two other center-left parties: the Social Democrats and the Left.
+LJUBLJANA, Slovenia (AP) — The winner of last weekend parliamentary vote in Slovenia says he hopes to have a new government formed by mid-June.
+Robert Golob is the leader of the Freedom Movement party and he spoke after meeting with President Borut Pahor on Tuesday.
+The meeting was Golob’s first public appearance since he had tested positive for COVID-19 days before Sunday’s vote.
+Golob is a former business executive who only entered politics several months ago and is set to become Slovenia’s next prime minister.
+Golob’s Freedom Movement on Sunday convincingly won the election by defeating the right-wing Slovenian Democratic Party of current Prime Minister Janez Jansa.